mozilla-l10n/localizer-documentation/src/tools/pontoon/translate.md

 ![Blue button for suggestions](../../assets/images/pontoon/translate/suggest_button.png "Editing space in Pontoon with the blue SUGGEST button")

 To suggest a translation, the user can input the text in the editor and click `SUGGEST`.
-The suggestion will then be displayed below the editing space and in the sidebar where, in case of multiple suggestions, only the most recent one will be displayed.
+The suggestion will then be displayed below the editing space and in the sidebar where, in the case of multiple suggestions, only the most recent one will be displayed.

 Note that a suggestion exists only in the Pontoon database, and it’s not added to the [translation memory](glossary.md#translation-memory).
 For projects using [version control systems](glossary.md#version-control-system), the translation is not stored in localized files outside of Pontoon.

 When the user is in *Translation Mode*, a green `SAVE` button will be displayed instead of `SUBMIT`.
 When saving a translation:
 * The translation will be displayed directly below the editing space and in the sidebar.
-* The translation will be stored in version control system (where applicable).
+* The translation will be stored in the version control system (where applicable).
 * All pending suggestions or [pretranslations](glossary.md#pretranslation) will be rejected.

 ### Manually switch to suggestion mode